Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 “The available evidence suggests that weight loss of at least 5% can improve NAFLD, with a weight loss of 7–10% having some impact on NASH and fibrosis.”

 In other words, for overweight people, then at a weight loss of 5% (~8.5 pounds for the average 170 pound US female and 10 pounds for the average 200 pound US male), FLD can be improved.
-At a minimum of 7% (~12 pounds for the average female and ~14 pounds for the average male), the weight loss can actually lead to the improving of liver swelling (NASH) and liver scarring (fibrosis).
+At a minimum of 7% (~12 pounds for the average female and ~14 pounds for the average male), the weight loss can actually lead to the improvement of liver swelling (NASH) and liver scarring (fibrosis).

 We dealt with the first point above, but let’s now discuss exercise’s benefits on liver beyond that of creating a caloric deficit so as to lose weight.

-In a study titled “Resistance exercise reduces liver fat and its mediators in non-alcoholic fatty liver disease independent of weight loss”, the researchers found that exercise (specifically strength training) led the reduction of liver fat independent of weight loss.
+In a study titled “Resistance exercise reduces liver fat and its mediators in non-alcoholic fatty liver disease independent of weight loss”, the researchers found that exercise (specifically strength training) led to the reduction of liver fat independent of weight loss.

 In their conclusion, they state: